patacongo/Pascal/configs/README.md

 ### Comments/Status:

 - Fails with a read error of some kind while loading Pshell.pex.
 The SD card and file are known good and verify (with the same read logic) on the host system.
 So I am suspecting some issue with my old STM32 F4-Discovery board.
-- The Pshell program still depends on posix_spawnp().
-That would also have to be fixed by change it to task_spawn() in order to get this configuration running.

 ## defconfig.stm32f4discovery-romfs